Employment Ice Age: Low birthrate

-Japan's birthrate is among the lowest in world.
+Japan's birth rate is among the lowest in world.
 In 2020, the expected number of births per woman in Japan declined to 1.34.
 A major cause of the declining number of births is the fact that women are delaying marriage.
 According to the Health Ministry, the number of registered marriages fell 12.3% in 2020, to 525,490.
 Since Japanese women traditionally expect men to be providers, men who do not make enough to support a family either cannot find partners or feel so underconfident that they do not bother.
 The result is the Japanese phenomenon called sōshoku-kei danshi ("grass-eaters" or "herbivore men"), referring to 75% of Japanese males in their 20s to 40s who do not date or marry.